Everything's Gonna Be Alright (Naughty by Nature song): Retrospective response

 Jesse Ducker from Albumism said in his 2021 retrospective review of the Naughty by Nature album, that "Everything's Gonna Be Alright" is "the stronger and more incisive recording [than its predecessor]."
 He described it as "unremittingly bleak", adding, "I can think of few songs that are better at presenting a first-person account of despair and poverty."
-Jean Rosenbluth from Los Angeles Times wrote that in the "bittersweet" song, the group delivered "an astonishingly powerful song (melody and all)" that is second in life-in-the-ghetto resonance only to the Geto Boys' "Mind Playing Tricks on Me".
+Jean Rosenbluth from Los Angeles Times wrote that in the "bittersweet" song, the group delivered "an astonishingly powerful song (melody and all)" that is second in life-in-the-ghetto resonance only to Geto Boys' "Mind Playing Tricks on Me".

 Music video

 A music video was produced to promote the single, featuring the band rapping as they walk on sidewalks throughout the inner city of their hometown of East Orange, New Jersey and in the nearby Christopher Columbus Homes Housing Project in Newark.
 While hanging out they chase away a drug dealer and scare him with a machete.
 The video was later published on Tommy Boy Records' official YouTube channel in June 2018.
-It has amassed more than 2.8 million views as of October 2021.
+It has amassed more than 6.5 million views as of February 2026.